 The bill amends the sales tax exemption for aircraft held for resale and used for rental or charter in Arkansas.
-It clarifies that any person engaged in the business of selling aircraft, who holds a retail sales tax permit and maintains aircraft in stock for resale, may purchase aircraft exempt from sales tax and use them for rental or charter for up to one year.
-If substantial modifications or refurbishments are needed before resale, this period extends to two years.
-Additionally, the bill defines the "business of selling aircraft" as the purchase and management of aircraft inventory primarily for profit through resale, rental, lease, or charter.
+It clarifies that any person engaged in the business of selling aircraft, who holds a retail sales tax permit and has aircraft in stock for resale, may purchase aircraft exempt from sales tax and use them for rental or charter for up to one year.
+Additionally, if substantial modifications or refurbishments are needed before resale, the exemption period extends to two years.
+The bill also defines the "business of selling aircraft" as the purchase and management of aircraft inventory primarily for profit.

-New provisions are added to establish that a person acquiring an aircraft for rental or leasing must demonstrate that their annual gross revenue from such activities is at least 7.5% of the aircraft's net acquisition price to qualify for the exemption.
+Furthermore, the bill introduces new requirements for transactions involving the rental or leasing of aircraft.
+It stipulates that such transactions are exempt from sales tax only if the annual gross revenue from renting or leasing the aircraft is at least 7.5% of the net acquisition price.
 The Department of Finance and Administration is tasked with creating rules to determine this revenue.
-Furthermore, the exemption applies regardless of the relationship between the parties involved in the rental or lease.
-The bill also specifies that the new provisions will take effect on the first day of the calendar quarter following its enactment.
+The exemption applies regardless of the relationship between the parties involved in the rental or lease.
+The effective date for these amendments is set for the first day of the calendar quarter following the act's approval.

 Statutes affected: Old version HB1807 Original - 3-17-2025 01:18 PM: 26-52-409(a), 26-52-409